 Al-Qasimi Professor of Gulf Studies

-A regular commentator and adviser on Middle East politics over the last decade, focusing in particular on the politics and political economy of Iraq, the Kurdish regions of the Middle East, dynamics of Gulf/Arabian peninsula security, and questions of post-conflict stabilization and nation/state building, Stansfield is one of a handful of academics to have lived and worked in pre-regime change Iraq for an extensive period of time, between 1996 and 2001, and has considerable fieldwork experience in a range of countries in the Middle East and Islamic World, including Iraq (before and after regime change), Syria, Morocco, the states of the Gulf, and Afghanistan.
+Institute (RUSI), Global Fellow (2015-17) of the Woodrow Wilson Center in Washington DC, Fellow of the Geneva Centre for Security Policy, a Visiting Professor of Northwest University, Xi'an, China, a Visiting Professor of Soran University and Sabis University, Erbil (Kurdistan-Iraq), and an Honorary Fellow of the University of Pennsylvania's Program on Ethnic Conflict.
+Between 2002 and 2012, he was Associate Fellow of the Middle East and North Africa Programme at Chatham House.
+From 2012-14, he was the inaugural Honorary Research Fellow attached to the Middle East and North Africa Research Group of the Foreign and Commonwealth Office A regular commentator and adviser on Middle East politics over the last decade, focusing in particular on the politics and political economy of Iraq, the Kurdish regions of the Middle East, dynamics of Gulf/Arabian peninsular security, and questions of postconflict stabilization and nation/state building, Stansfield is one of a handful of academics to have lived and worked in pre-regime change Iraq for an extensive period of time, between 1996 and 2001, where he was funded by the UK government to advise the Kurdish leadership.
+He has considerable fieldwork experience in a range of countries in the Middle East and Islamic World, including Iraq, Syria, the Kurdish regions, Morocco, the states of the Gulf, and more recently Afghanistan.

 Prof Stansfield is a member of the middle eastern social science research cluster.